devopsdays/devopsdays-web/content/events/2018-copenhagen/program/allan-ebdrup.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "Code Reviews in DevOps"
-Type = "talk"
+Title = "Don’t forget about process feedback loops" Type = "talk"
 Speakers = ["allan-ebdrup"]
 +++

-**A more detailed text of this ignite is on the way.**
+**A more detailed abstract for this ignite is on its way.**